alirezarpa/wifi-password/README.md

 # wifi password
-It shows all passwords stored in your system.
+This program shows all passwords stored in your system.